 This exhibition presents two series of paintings: Days of the Week and The Ivory-Billed Woodpecker.
 Days of the Week focuses on the link between the planetary system and card games representing the calendar.
 The Ivory-Billed Woodpecker is essentially an elegy for a bird that has been the holy grail of ornithology for the past 100 years since it remains unclear whether it still exists or has become extinct.

 As the title suggests, Days of the Week it is a series of seven paintings.
 They are all round and each depicts one of the classical planets representing days of the week (in accordance with antique mythologies these include the moon and the sun).
-According to legend, the ancient Egyptians invented playing cards, and especially tarot cards, in order to preserve their knowledge of the calendar.
+According to legend, the ancient Egyptians invented playing cards, and especially tarot cards that are still used to this day in clairvoyant reading ceremonies, in order to preserve their knowledge of the calendar.
 Decks of cards comprising 52 cards in 4 suites represented the weeks and the seasons of the year, thereby becoming a popular archive of ancient knowledge.
 The Egyptians anticipated the safest way to save and pass on their astronomical findings was to hand them down in the form of a vice – namely playing cards.
 Accordingly, Dawson selected cards to represent the planets: Friday (derived from lat.
 Venus, German Freida, or vendredi in French) is encircled by a deck of pin-up ladies; Saturday (from Saturn) has a deck of Santa

 Claus cards, noting the ancient festival of Saturnalia as the predecessor of Christmas; and Sunday (originating from the Sun) is the largest panel.
 It marks the beginning of the week in many traditions, which is why a deck of cards representing stellar constellations surrounds this central panel.
 The planets are painted in colors that could have been employed in a romantic landscape painting, while the playing cards link the mysteries of the cosmos to the everyday.